plandem/xlsx/docs/src/guide/streams.md

 Full stream support of xlsx files can be challenging task.
 More over, in real world only sheets holds huge data to process.
 Taking this into account, the real world task will be to stream sheets, but not xlsx file entirely.

 ::: warning Limits
-Xlsx2Go supports only limited set of features during sheet streaming - access to cell's value.
+Xlsx2Go supports only limited set of features during sheet streaming.
 :::

 ### Reading sheet